mmuratarat/mmuratarat.github.io/_posts/2019-01-17-implementing-padding-schemes-of-tensorflow-in-python.md

 4. `padding` must be either `'VALID'` or `'SAME'` which we explained them earlier.

 # Comparisons
-For both using one filter and multiple filters, if we compare out Python implemetations with Tensorflow's, we will see that they are equal.
+For using both one filter and multiple filters, if we compare our Python implemetations with Tensorflow's, we will see that the output arrays are the same.

 {% highlight python %}
 from sklearn.datasets import load_sample_image